 A Journey to Self Awareness

 Three years ago, my wife, Teresa, and I took a trip to St. Lucia to celebrate our 15th anniversary.
 I committed, for that trip, to leave my laptop at home and turn off my phone once I landed on the island.
 This simple promise made the trip one of the most refreshing periods of my career.
-When I returned to work my mind was sharp, and I had fresh perspective.
+When I returned to work, my mind was sharp and I had a fresh perspective.
 I saw my productivity improve, significantly.

 While I must admit that I have largely slipped back into old habits, I remain fascinated by the growing research on the value of vacation and rest.
 Books like Rest, When and Deep Work have impacted my working style and changed how I think about productivity.
 Most importantly, they reinforced the lesson I learned while in St. Lucia — a true vacation far and away benefits my work much more than workaholism.

-This past summer my journey has come to a crossroads.
-Noticing that my productivity and effectiveness were suffering, I decided to take a one week hiatus, which, I dubbed my “Staycation”.
-During this week, I logged out of work completely, not engaging with any communications medium, including email, from Friday evening through the following Friday.
-And, once again, I found myself refreshed, recharged and ready to go.
+This past summer my journey came to a crossroads.
+Noticing that my productivity and effectiveness were suffering, I decided to take a one-week hiatus, which I dubbed my “Staycation.”
+During this week, I logged out of work completely, including email, from Friday evening through the following Friday.
+And, once again, I found myself refreshed, recharged, and ready to go.